alexliao95311/DebateSim/backlog.md

 - have ppl upload a doc (i.e. congress bill) and have AI debate whether or not we should support it
 - enable AI models to search internet test git
+- let users configure how long they want responses to be